khu2712/Khuzaima-Portfolio-Projects/content/home/projects.md

 weight = 65

 title = "Projects"
-subtitle = "ALL THINGS ARE DIFFICULT BEFORE THEY ARE EASY"
+subtitle = "ALL THINGS ARE DIFFICULT BEFORE THEY ARE EASY!"

 [content]
   page_type = "project"